-Attaching a Volume
+Attaching a Block Volume to an Instance

 If you specify iSCSI as the volume attachment type, you must also connect and mount the volume from the instance for the volume to be usable.
-For more information, see Volume Attachment Types and Connecting to a Volume.
+For more information, see Volume Attachment Types and Connecting to a Block Volume.

-Attaching to Ultra High Performance Volumes
+Attaching Ultra High Performance Volumes

 When you attach a volume configured for the Ultra High Performance level, the volume attachment must be enabled for multipath to optimize the volume's performance.

 The Block Volume service attempts to configure the attachment as multipath-enabled during the attachment process.
-After you attach a volume, you can confirm if the volume attachment was successfully enabled for multipath, see Checking if a Volume Attachment is Multipath-Enabled.
+After you attach a volume, you can confirm if the volume attachment was successfully enabled for multipath.
+See Checking if a Volume Attachment is Multipath-Enabled.

 Whether an attachment is enabled for multipath is determined based the attached instance's shape, along with whether all the applicable prerequisites are met and configured correctly.
 For more information about prerequisites and requirements for multipath-enabled attachments, see Configuring Attachments to Ultra High Performance Volumes.